Mehran811/RDKit_RF/README.md

 5. Evaluation:
 The model is evaluated on the test set using the R² metric to assess its predictive performance.
-Despite using the best parameters and reducing the feature set, the test R² is lower than expected, indicating potential issues such as overfitting, underfitting, or suboptimal feature selection.
+Despite using the best parameters and reducing the feature set, the test R² is lower than expected, indicating potential issues such as overfitting, short data size, or suboptimal feature selection.

 **Suggestions for Improvement:**
 Alternative feature selection methods (e.g., SelectKBest, RFE) are recommended to identify features most relevant to the target variable.
 Experimentation with different models (e.g., Random Forest, Gradient Boosting) and ensemble methods is suggested to improve performance.
 Regularization techniques (e.g., Ridge, Lasso) and hyperparameter tuning are proposed to address overfitting and improve generalization.

+## Get in contact with me:
+- Email and Skype: Mehran.mansouri811@gmail.com
+- Phone number: +989150511552
+- Telegram: @Mehran_mns